 All of these actions can assist in not only bonding with your child but keeping him/her calm.

-If you want to get serious with caring for your baby’s mental wellbeing and development already, check out the Baby Plus Prenatal Education System (Link opens in new window to Amazon, where you can read reviews of the system.)
+If you want to get serious with caring for your baby’s mental wellbeing and development already, check out the WavHello BellyBuds, Baby-Bump Headphones (Link opens in a new window to Amazon, where you can read reviews.)

 This program provides audio lessons for your baby-to-be.
-You simply strap on the apparel; very easy to use and quite an interesting opportunity to try out, even though it is of course impossible to say if your baby’s rapid development after birth has been improved by using Baby Plus.
+You simply strap on the apparel; very easy to use and quite an interesting opportunity to try out, even though it is, of course, impossible to say if your baby’s rapid development after birth has been improved by using BellyBuds.

 Diary of a Daughter